 I only stray when I get bored.
 I think a lot of people might be the same way.

 It stays together and you can make a sandwich with it….yum.
 And, it makes excellent french toast.
+And, if you love breakfast type breads, check out this two minute Keto English Muffin Recipe.

 Try it once and you’ll come back to this recipe again and again.